 The Rook operator also creates the Rook agents.
 These agents are pods deployed on every Kubernetes node.
 Each agent configures a Flexvolume plugin that integrates with Kubernetes’ volume controller framework.
 All storage operations required on the node are handled such as attaching network storage devices, mounting volumes, and formating the filesystem.

-rook container includes Ceph daemons and tools to manage and store all data – there are no changes to the data path.
+rook container includes all necessary Ceph daemons and tools to manage and store all data – there are no changes to the data path.

 Rook does not attempt to maintain full fidelity with Ceph.
 Many of the Ceph concepts like placement groups and crush maps